mooreds/docs-1/references/sql-operations.md

 The `SELECT` clause can be used for manipulating the structure and values of each item in the 'data source'.

-The `SELECT` clause gets as input a JSON object or JSON array from the 'data source' and produce a JSON object or a JSON array.
+The `SELECT` clause gets as input a JSON object or JSON array from the data source and produces a JSON object or a JSON array.

 The `SELECT` clause supports three to ways to manipulate an item: